Visitor Visa for Business and Tourist Travel

 Canadian and Mexican Nationals

 The NAFTA Treaty allows citizens of Canada and Mexico to perform some activities that would be considered “business” for citizens of other countries.
 Provided that the occupation meets all other requirements for a visitor visa, a Canadian or Mexican businessperson participating in this program can receive an expense allotment or reimbursement.
-For more information about this program, you click here or here.
+For more information about this program, you can check U.S. Department of State Travel Guide or our TN Visa Guide.
 An immigration lawyer can also provide more information.

 11. Conclusion